MIJOTHY/FOR_FLUX_SAKE/README.md

 So now you're good to get coding, right?
 Wrong.
 We've got some preparatory work to do first.

 ##The App
 The app we'll be building with the flux design pattern is a 5-a-day tracker.
-On the left is the old, react version.
-On the right is the version built with the flux architecture.
+On the left is the _old, react version_.
+On the right is the _new, flux version_ built with the flux architecture.

 ![](/assets/img/App-Mockup.png) ![](/assets/img/App-Mockup-Flux.png)